hacoeur-24/alfresco-soap-api/alfresco-soap-api/README.md

 ### Why This Architecture Works
 1. **Predictable behavior** across all Alfresco versions
 2. **Easy to maintain** - follows official specifications
-3. **Reliable** - uses Alfresco's intended mechanisms with robust authentication
+3. **Reliable** - uses Alfresco's intended hybrid SOAP+HTTP architecture
-4. **Compatible** - handles different Alfresco authentication configurations automatically
+4. **Authentic** - uses the same authentication mechanisms as Alfresco's web interface
 5. **Extensible** - easy to add new WSDL-compliant operations

 ## Notes
 - This package is **Node.js only**.
 Do not import it in browser code.
 - Use in Next.js API routes, Express, or any Node.js backend.
 - All methods return normalized, developer-friendly data structures.
-- Content retrieval uses Alfresco's own download URLs with automatic authentication handling.
+- Content retrieval uses **Alfresco's hybrid SOAP+HTTP approach**: SOAP for URLs, HTTP for downloads.
-- **Robust authentication**: Multiple authentication methods ensure compatibility across different Alfresco configurations.
+- **Proper authentication**: Uses SOAP session tickets for download servlet authentication.
 - All SOAP operations strictly follow the official Alfresco WSDL specifications.

 ## License